lucymhdavies/dev_utils/Install.md

 # How to install all this crap

 WIP.
-Being updated as I set up my new (LOL) MacBook.
+Being updated as I set up my Mac Mini.

 ## Bootstrap